 Kaminer Haislip spent seven years studying under Alfred Ward, an internationally acclaimed British silversmith, for her BFA in Jewelry and Metals and MFA in Silversmithing and Design.
 During her concentrated course of study, she immersed herself in learning traditional silversmithing techniques that have been utilized for centuries.
 All of her work is created by hand from start to finish.

 Kaminer begins her design process with drawing in her sketchbook and then does refined, finished drawings to scale of the actual object on large drawing paper.
 For large hollowware objects, she makes plasticine models to see the form three-dimensionally and make adjustments.
 Additionally, she makes paper models for all of her hollowware objects to figure out the template.
 She then traces the template onto sheet metal that is pierced out with a jeweler’s saw.
-For production objects, such as Christmas ornaments, and jewelry, such as earrings, she makes copper and brass templates, so each shape cut out is the same.
+For production objects, such as Christmas ornaments, and jewelry, such as earrings, she makes templates, so each shape cut out is the same.

 Kaminer uses a wide variety of traditional silversmithing tools to create her designs that includes hammers, cast iron stakes for forming and raising, an acetylene tank for soldering, polishing lathes for finishing, and a diverse selection of hand tools.
 Over the years she has purchased many standard silversmithing stakes, such as spoon stakes and bowl stakes, but she also has made custom stakes herself.
 Occasionally custom designs require a unique curve or shape!